sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/frontend/gulp.md

 ### While developing

-    gurlp serve
+    gulp serve

 We have implemented live-reload, so your changes will be reloaded in the browser.
 This will only happen in the dev-environment.

 ### Before launching your website

     gulp build

 You don't have to bother if you are using deployment as we will handle it for you.